 The Group proactively seeks the views of its shareholders and places great importance on communication with them.
 The Board receives regular reports from the Investment Manager and Broker on the views of shareholders, and the Chair and other Directors make themselves available to meet shareholders when required to discuss the Group's business and address shareholder queries.
-The Chair has held a number of discussions directly with shareholders over the course of the year on specific areas of interest, and the Board has considered the views of other shareholders that preferred to meet with the Investment Manager in relation to matters such as the level of dividend paid by the Company.
+The Chair has held a number of discussions directly with shareholders over the course of the year on specific areas of interest, and the Board has considered the views of other shareholders that preferred to meet with the Investment Manager.
 It is expected that direct meetings with the Chair, or the chair(s) of the relevant Committee(s), will continue to be made available to shareholders, although this may be through the use of video conferencing facilities.

-The Notice regarding the Annual General Meeting is included on pages 91 to 93.
+The Notice regarding the Annual General Meeting is included on pages 89 to 91.
 It is intended that the AGM will be held physically at the offices of Dickson Minto, Dashwood House, 69 Old Broad Street, London EC2M 1QS.
-However, as set out on page 38, shareholders are encouraged to lodge their votes with the Registrar either by use of the proxy form provided, or by electronic means, and to submit any questions they may have for the Directors or Investment Manager in advance through the Company Secretary (info@targetfundmanagers.com).
+However, as set out on page 36, shareholders are encouraged to lodge their votes with the Registrar either by use of the proxy form provided, or by electronic means, and to submit any questions they may have for the Directors or Investment Manager in advance through the Company Secretary (info@targetfundmanagers.com).
 The Annual Report and Notice of Annual General Meeting are posted to shareholders at least 21 clear days before the Annual General Meeting.